Farm Driving Permit

 No pets or additional people can be in the car with you and the examiner.

-Take the skills test with Service Oklahoma
+Take the skills test at a Service Oklahoma Location or with a driving school.

 During the skills test, the Driving Examiner will tell you where to drive and what driving maneuvers to perform.
 See FAQ for additional information on the specifics of the drive test.